IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This transaction is used by Authorization Clients to obtain an OAuth 2.1 compliant access token for use in a RESTful transaction to access data from a Resource Server.

-TODO ms: I agree to move the whole block starting from here to Vol1, but don't know where to put it?
+TODO ms: I agree to move the whole block starting from here to Vol1, but don't know where to put it? -> move to Vol 1, 34.4.1 as subsection

 The OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4] defines the following authorization grant types: